 When you’re injured on someone else’s property, you deserve compensation for the suffering you’ve experienced.
 Determine the responsible party by teaming up with an Alabama premises liability attorney.

 Whether you’re climbing the stairs of Bryant-Denny Stadium or strolling through the shops of Fairhope, you expect to be reasonably safe.
 Unfortunately, you might not know whether a building is unsafe until you’re on the way to the hospital.

 When you’re injured on someone else’s property, who’s responsible?
-You’ll need this and other questions answered, and an Alabama premises liability lawyer from the Henry Dailey Law Firm can help.
-Our team has years of experienced with everything from slip-and-fall accidents to electrocutions.
+You’ll need this and other questions answered, and an Alabama premises liability lawyer from Henry C. Dailey, Jr., P.C. can help.
+Our team has years of experience with everything from slip-and-fall accidents to electrocutions.
 We’ll work diligently to achieve a positive outcome for your claim.

 One of your first obstacles will be understanding what qualifies as a premises liability claim.
 Generally, this means that you were injured on someone else’s property because you weren’t properly warned or protected from danger.

 Keep in mind that this doesn’t mean every accident that occurs on someone else’s property qualifies as a premises liability claim.
 For example, if you fell in a store even though you were warned that the floor was slippery, you wouldn’t have grounds to sue.
 However, if a wet floor sign wasn’t present, or you weren’t warned about dangerous conditions, you might have a civil claim.